alienware2020/SessionManagement/README.md

 ### Installing and Running the application

 Do git clone and build the solution locally.
-To change the input data, edit file - *session_info.json* Run the application and view the output on console.
+To change the input data, edit file - *session_info.json*.
+Run the application and view the output on console.

 ### Running the tests

-*TrainingSessionManagement.Test* is the test case project for the application
+**TrainingSessionManagement.Test** is the test case project for the application

 ## Business Logic